MOVILES-G22-2025/Backend/README.md

 > - Each document within a collection is identified by its `{documentId}`.
 > - Firestore native data types are used: `string`, `number`, `timestamp`, `array`.

-## Advantages of using Firebase as a Backend
+## Advantages of using Firebase as a backend

 - Instant deployment without the need to configure servers.
 - Automatic scaling to support user growth.